Salary scales and allowances

 NJC pay scales

-Please note NAVCA is not involved in these negotiations in any way and cannot provide any further information on pay scales beyond what is on this page.
+Please do not ring about pay scales as NAVCA is not involved in these negotiations in any way and cannot provide any further information on pay scales beyond what is on this page.

 NJC scales and particular roles